uiceds/project-team-all-right/manuscript.md

 2. Identify potential inefficiencies in the turbine operation that may contribute to gaps between actual and theoretical power.

 ![image](https://github.com/uiceds/project-team-all-right/blob/main/WechatIMG734.png?raw=true){width=96%}
-***The scatter plot of Wind Speed vs. LV Active Power and Theoretical Power tells us how closely Active Power and Theoretical Power are related.
+***Figure 4: The scatter plot of Wind Speed vs. LV Active Power and Theoretical Power tells us how closely Active Power and Theoretical Power are related.
 The R2 value is 0.874 in this graph, which shows that the data are statistically quite similar.***

-From the graph, we can see the theoretical curve serves as an upper bound, showing the maximum potential for power generation given the wind speed.
-The actual data often falls below the theoretical curve, which is the real-world data.
+From Figure 4, we can see the theoretical curve serves as an upper bound, showing the maximum potential for power generation given the wind speed, and the actual data often falls below the theoretical curve, which is the real-world data.
 This could be due to real-world factors, like turbine efficiency, wind conditions, and operational factors.

 __Time Series and Seasonal Analysis:__